slobdell/skew-binomial-queues/README.md

 #### Length: O(1)
 #### Meld: O(1)

-The fundamental advantage of a comparable priority queue datastructure is the ability to meld queues.
+The fundamental advantage of a comparable priority queue datastructure is the ability to meld queues in constant time.

 ## Usage: